NIC unveiled $187,000 worth of new equipment to help prepare trades students for their future careers.

 in High School

-Earn credit towards high school graduation and entry level trades training at NIC at the same time.
-Eligible trades programs include welding, professional cook, plumbing, aircraft structures, and carpentry.
-Read the Dual Credit Application Package , ask your high school counsellor about ACE-IT and other ITA Youth programs, or find out more by contacting an NIC student advisor, today!
+Earn credit toward high school graduation and entry-level trades training at NIC at the same time.
+Eligible trades programs include welding, professional cook, plumbing, aircraft structures and carpentry.
+Read the Dual Credit Application Package , ask your high school counsellor about Youth Train in Trades (formerly known as ACE-IT) and other ITA Youth programs, or contact an NIC educational advisor to learn more.

 NIC's stunning Trades Training Centre at the Comox Valley campus is an amazing place to learn.

 The $8.2 million, LEED-gold building is home to NIC's qualified, professional instructors and upgrading, first aid, carpentry, and plumbing programs.
 Completed in 2011 its BC's newest and best equipped trades training facilities.
 Find out more: